ezShroom/actarius-lbry-browser/README.md

 We want to develop a user-friendly, open-source LBRY network browser that communicates with the LBRY network with minimal dependency on any other entity.

 ## ⚠️ Disclaimer
 This project is in very early development.
 It will not function as a finished product.
+Actarius is not intended to become a fully functional browser and it shouldn't be used as a daily driver.
+However, basic browsing can be performed using it.

 ## Licensing
 The project is based on open-source principles, and it is licensed under the OSSAL license.
 A similar, more permissive license is also used by the LBRY SDK, an optional tool for the browser.